SMassalski/proj_lek/README.md

 Semi-semester project from subject "Drug design", at the second-cycle studies, major "Bioinformatics and systems biology", University of Warsaw.

-Instructions for the task are in file named projekty_syspharm.pdf.
+Instructions for the task are in the file named projekty_syspharm.pdf.

 Final report of our analysis is in the file raport.pdf.